Important Disclaimer

 The primary metric is fatal accident percentage — when an accident occurs in this aircraft type, how often does someone die?
 A low fatal percentage means the aircraft is more survivable when things go wrong.
 This matters more than raw accident count because a popular type with a large fleet will naturally have more accidents.

-We only ranked types with 15 or more accidents to ensure statistical significance.
+We only ranked types with 20 or more accidents to ensure a reasonable sample size.
 Types with fewer accidents can have wildly misleading percentages — one fatal accident out of three total shows 33% fatal, but that tells you almost nothing.

-A key factor in survivability is stall speed.
-Slow aircraft hit the ground with less energy.
-Energy scales with the square of velocity — a 40 mph impact has roughly 1/25th the energy of a 200 mph impact.
+A key factor in survivability is speed at impact.
+Slower aircraft hit the ground with less energy.
+Kinetic energy scales with the square of velocity, so even modest speed differences have outsized effects on crash survivability.
 This is why STOL aircraft dominate the “safest” list and fast cross-country machines dominate the “most dangerous.”

 The Safest: Under 15% Fatal Rate